Thursday, July 15, 2010

 Okay.
-So the Latin name is Gyrodon merulioides, or Boletinellus merulioides (why?!?), it's edible, or inedible because it tastes lousy (like wood), and one person in Illinois says on their website that "This is one of the most flavorful mushrooms we can find around here."
+So the Latin name is Gyrodon merulioides, or Boletinellus merulioides, it's edible, or inedible because it tastes lousy (like wood. or dirt), and one person in Illinois says on their website that "This is one of the most flavorful mushrooms we can find around here."
 I think I'll skip this one.
 But I still love those pores...

 Update July 24: a hard-core, long-term mushroom hunter told me he thinks they taste like rotten potato peels.

 |Witch's Hat mushroom, Hygrocybe conica, sweet little thing...that little knob on top is typical.|

 |Bird's Nest fungi (Crucibulum laeve) on old hickory shell.
 These are really common, yet it feels like the first time every time I see them (because I think they're so cute).
 The "eggs" are peridioles, or spore-sacs, and a drop of rain will cause them to shoot out of the nest, trailing a little sticky strand, and then it will stick to a leaf or something, and then the peridiole will break open, and spew spores around.
 At least, that's what I hear; I've never seen it (but, one day, I will).
 The yellow one in the foreground hasn't opened yet.|

 |Red Russula.
 That white "bloom" on the ant one is dropped spores from the one above it.|